logictester/caf/source/index.rst

 .. target:

-The application is added and _`JSON` code is generated:
+The application is added and .. _JSON: code is generated:

 .. thumbnail:: _images/aad_add.png
     :align: center